 2. Time to Market

 Grain storage, if done in a dry environment, is safe for years.
-Products like cheese and wine, as the old adage goes, get better with age.
+Products like cheese and wine, as the adage goes, “get better with age.”
 On the other hand, cut greens and harvested fruits can start to go bad in a matter of days.
 A food-grade warehouse will understand the different times to market for your inventory and help you work out a distribution plan to ensure the least loss of inventory possible.

 3. Entire Distribution Network